 Proper Safe Withdrawal Rates In Retirement Chart

 To make things easier to understand, here is my proper safe withdrawal rates in retirement chart.
 It is based off my dynamic safe withdrawal rate formula of 10-year bond yield X 80%.
-With the 10-year yield at close to 3%, if you are retired, withdrawing around 2.4% is reasonable.
+With the 10-year yield at close to 3.7%, if you are retired, withdrawing around 3% is reasonable.
+Be dynamic!

 Of course, depending on your situation and retirement philosophy, you are free to withdraw at a much higher or lower rate if you wish.
 In general, I’ve found guides to be helpful.
 Then it’s up to us to tailor our decisions.

 Raising Your Withdrawal Rate With High Inflation And Negative Returns

 Does it make sense to raise your safe withdrawal rate in retirement if risk assets are declining, inflation remains elevated, and a recession may be on the horizon?
 After all, raising your safe withdrawal rate reduces your wealth quicker.